kirbs-/text2cron/README.md

 # text2cron
-Project aims to simplify tasks schedulesConvert a text phrase to a cron schedule expression.
+Convert a word phrase to a cron schedule expression.
+Make it easy for non-technical people to use cron expressions to schedule cron tasks.

 ## Examples
 Verbose phrase